 - Sift or sprinkle the flour, baking powder, baking soda, pumpkin pie spice, and salt over the top of the wet ingredients.
 Whisk until no dry streaks remain.
 Tip – To sift the dry ingredients into the wet – Set a fine mesh strainer over the bowl with the wet ingredients, add the dry ingredients into the strainer and sprinkle over the batter.

 - Scoop even amounts of batter into the prepared baking pan(s).
 Spoon a generous amount of cinnamon sugar over the batter.
 Gently swirl it just on the top of the batter with a knife.

-- Baking: in a brownie pan – 20-22 minutes; in 2 mini loaf pans – 28-30 minutes; or until a toothpick inserted in the middle comes out mostly clean.
+- Baking: in a brownie pan – 20 to 22 minutes; in 2 mini loaf pans – 28 to 30 minutes; or until a toothpick inserted in the middle comes out mostly clean.
 Cool the pumpkin bread in the pan set on a wire cooling rack for 10-15 minutes.
 Invert (or lift) the bread out of the baking pans to cool on the wire rack completely.
 Enjoy!

 - Serving Size – The recipe is intended to be small batch.
 However, many readers have had success in doubling the recipe to make a larger batch, or a single larger loaf.